ArduPilot/ardupilot_wiki/copter/source/docs/mission-command-list.rst

 .. image:: ../../../images/MissionList_DoSetHome.png
     :target: ../_images/MissionList_DoSetHome.png

-This command should not be used because of
-`an issue found in AC3.2 <https://github.com/ArduPilot/ardupilot/issues/1677>`__.
-Instead :ref:`Rally Points <common-rally-points>` can be used to control the position used for Return-To-Launch ("Home" is also used internally as the "origin" for all navigation calculations).
+This command should be avoided if possible and instead use :ref:`Rally Points <common-rally-points>` which can also control the position used for Return-To-Launch.

 **Current(1)/Spec(0)** - if "1" use the current location as the new home, if "0" use the specified Lat and Lon coordinate (not labelled yet!)

 **Lat, Lon** - the latitude and longitude targets.